thomascate/rackspace-iptables/README.md

 Note that you cannot include a comment while ommitting weight.

 ##### search for nodes
-Oftentimes you will want to allow access to/from other nodes controlled by your Chef server based on certain criteria.
+Oftentimes you will want to allow access to/from other specific nodes controlled by your Chef server.
 There is also a convenience function for this:

 `search_add_iptables_rules('node:*web*', 'INPUT', '-p tcp --dport 3306 -j ACCEPT', 70, 'web nodes')`

-This will perform a Chef `search` and return all nodes whose names match `*web*`.
-If the search returns two web nodes whose IP addresses are 1.1.1.1 and 1.1.1.2, the cookbook will add the following two rules:
+This will perform a Chef `search` for all nodes whose names match `*web*`.
+If the search returns two nodes whose IP addresses are 1.1.1.1 and 1.1.1.2, the cookbook will add the following two rules:

 ```
 -A INPUT -s 1.1.1.1 -p tcp --dport 3306 -j ACCEPT -m comment --comment "web nodes"
 -A INPUT -s 1.1.1.2 -p tcp --dport 3306 -j ACCEPT -m comment --comment "web nodes"
 ```

-Note that these rules will have the same weight as each other (70), so the cookbook may produce them in any order relative to each other.
-In a common scenario, you may want to deny MySQL access to any other nodes, so you would define a rule with weight < 70 (manually or using `add_iptables_rule`) that denys connections to port 3306.
+Note that these rules will have the same weight as each other (70), and so the cookbook may produce them in any order relative to each other.
+In a common scenario, you may want to supplement these rules with one that denies MySQL access to any other nodes.
+You would accomplish this by defining a rule with weight < 70 (manually or using `add_iptables_rule`) that denies connections to port 3306.

 If you want to add multiple rules for each node returned in a search, you may pass an array of rules to the function rather than a single string: